 Jane was born in Belfast, Northern Ireland, and spent her early childhood there before her parents moved to Glasgow, Scotland, in 1965.
 On leaving school she studied English Literature and Drama at the University of Glasgow, then trained at East 15 Acting School in London.
 You can read more about Jane's experiences of performing in Once Upon A Life, written for The Observer.

 After years of trying different careers, Jane worked abroad, variously as a dishwasher, a waitress, a chambermaid and an English language teacher.
 She began writing short stories during this period, while confined to bed in Portugal with a bout of flu.

 On her return to Glasgow, her short stories began to be published in anthologies of new Scottish literature.
 She went on to undertake an MA in Creative Writing at the University of East Anglia, and then completed a PhD at the same university.
 During the same period, Jane wrote a number of short film scripts.
 Several of these scripts won awards, including two BAFTA nominations, for "Bait" (1999) and "Going Down" (2000).
 In 1999 and 2000, Jane was shortlisted for the BBC's Dennis Potter Award.

 After UEA came a two-year stint as the Arts Council Writer-in-Residence at HMP Durham (1992-4).
-Following this, Harris worked as a script and novel reader for film companies and for The Literary Consultancy, and as a script editor.
+Following this, Jane worked as a script and novel reader for film companies and for The Literary Consultancy, and as a script editor.
 She also taught Creative Writing for many years, principally at the University of East Anglia.